William Kentridge

 Royal Academy, 2022

-Review by Andrew Bay
+Review by Andy Bay

 William Kentridge, a prodigious South African artist, makes drawings and reshapes them into films, animations, theatre sets, and even operas.
 At the heart of his touring retrospective, first shown at the UK’s Royal Academy in 2022, is a large gallery room replicating his Johannesburg studio.
 It contains an impressive range of artefacts, tools and items: print-making equipment, draperies, sculptures, film projections and hundreds of pencils and brushes.